LGBaracco/Snake/README.md

+*Snake*

-Simple Snake game created in 2020.
-Custom levels can be created through .txt files
+Simple Snake game created in Pygame.

+Custom levels can be created through .txt files.

+Developed in 2020.